NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #103

 Ruffians ask why FUWAMOCO protect smiles instead of stealing them as demons.
 FUWAMOCO explain they choose to protect smiles because it's a greater good.

+## Episode #104

+FUWAMOCO reminisces about their experiences at amusement arcades with Mama Puppy, emphasizing the fun and special times they had.